President Trump Will No Longer Fund Iran's Nuclear Program

 The nuclear deal, which the media seems to love, funded the Iranian nuclear program — literally.
 A recent cache of stolen documents from the Iranian secret vaults showed what we could see without them.

 These documents were obtained by the Israelis but have been confirmed by the U.S. and British intelligence.
+The Iranians are building five nuclear bombs, all while they work on their ICBM program.

-The U.S. administration even lied about the terms of the deal to the American people, admitted it, but were outed by the Iranians.
+The U.S. administration under Barack Obama even lied about the terms of the deal to the American people, admitted they lied, but were outed by the Iranians.

 The lifting of sanctions made the Iranian Mullahs rich and they used those funds to develop their ICBMs, sponsor terror in the region and throughout the world, and they kept all their nuclear assets in place.
-The “robust” scrutiny provided by the U.N. was not “robust” and the U.S. and its EU partners were unable to see the results of the tests.
+The “robust” scrutiny provided by the U.N. was not “robust” and the U.S. and its EU partners were unable to see the results of the U.N. analyses.

-Billions of dollars in sanctions were lifted, cash and gold were sent on Iranian Revolutionary Guard planes with Iranian Revolutionary Guard pilots by former president Obama, and our sailors were left begging and crying for allegedly wandering into Iranian waters — maybe.
+Billions of dollars in sanctions on Iran were lifted, cash and gold were sent on Iranian Revolutionary Guard planes with Iranian Revolutionary Guard pilots by former president Obama, and our sailors were left begging and crying for allegedly wandering into Iranian waters — maybe.

 Who on God’s earth — besides Obama and his minions — think it’s a good idea to give $1.7 billion in cash and gold to the world’s leading sponsors of terrorism?
-The U.S. administration knew some of it — probably all or most — would go to terrorism.
+The U.S. administration knew some of it — probably all or most — would go to terrorism. john Kerry said he knew.

-Meanwhile, Iran sold nuclear material, kept their isotopes, developed their nuclear weapons and had or will have five nuclear bombs, launched increasingly-developed ICBMs, continually threatened to destroy Israel, the U.S. and the West in general.
+Meanwhile, Iran sold nuclear material, kept their muclear facilities, developed their nuclear weapons and had or will have five nuclear bombs, launched increasingly-developed ICBMs, continually threatened to destroy Israel, the U.S. and the West in general.
 They shared nuclear technology with North Korea.

 What a deal!